 - Need a step by step guide?
 Check out this article to learn how Tomas Slimas launched an online store in only 30 minutes.

 So at this point, you’ve found your product and built your store, now’s the time to market your dropshipping business like there’s no tomorrow.
+This is a crucial step in your dropshipping business plan.
 So don’t keep making tweaks to your store design and pretend like you’re making improvements.
 You don’t need to be scared of putting yourself out there.
 Getting your first sale is one of the best feelings!

 If you’re just starting out, you’re probably on that super tight budget.
 Some of my best marketing ideas have come from those super frugal moments.
 Here’s a few to get you started: